blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 - Acts 6:8-7:59
 	- Stephen was stoned for blasphemy

+- Jesus as Messiah
+	- Psalm 22
+	- Isaiah 42-53

 - How Christians are in practice https://www.gotquestions.org/father-of-lies.html
 > Some of his more common lies are “there is no God,” “God doesn’t care about you,” “the Bible cannot be trusted,” and “your good works will get you into heaven.”